 Maria Market, the College's Food Pantry, is a provision for members of the campus community experiencing food insecurity and financial hardship.
 Located in the basement of the Main Building, the pantry is stocked with personal hygiene and food items.
-The pantry is a discrete, anonymous resource.
-Hours vary by semester and are posted on its door and in the College's Monday Minutes.
-Drives and donation contribute to the Pantry shelves.
+This a confidential service that offers short-term assistance and is accessible to anybody who may benefit.